 Scope note: This property describes the E35 Title applied to an instance of E71 Man-Made Thing.
-The E55
+The E55 Type of supplied Title etc.

-Type of Title is assigned in a sub property.
+Title is assigned in a sub property.

-The P102.1 has type property of the P102 has title (is title of) property enables the relationship between the Title and the thing to be further clarified, for example, if the Title was a given imagine a Title being created without a specific object in mind.
+The P102.1 has type property of the P102 has title (is title of) property enables the relationship between the Title and the thing to be further clarified, for example, if the Title was a given Title, a being created without a specific object in mind.